© Copyright 2016 United Utilities Group PLC

-- With credit reference, and fraud prevention, agencies in order to locate and identify our customers, understand their ability to pay, help prevent and detect fraud, or as part of our debt collection process - for more information please read 'Changes to how we manage your personal details'.
+- With credit reference, and fraud prevention, agencies in order to locate and identify our customers, understand their ability to pay, help prevent and detect fraud, or as part of our debt collection process - for more information please read title="'Changes to how we manage your personal details'">'Changes to how we manage your personal details'.

 - With external agencies in the event of an emergency situation, such as under the Civil Contingencies Act 2004.